TimothyYe/godns/README.md

 ### Webhook

 Webhook is another feature that GoDNS provides to deliver notifications to the other applications while the IP is changed.
-GoDNS delivers a notification to the target URL via an HTTP GET/POST request.
+GoDNS delivers a notification to the target URL via an HTTP `GET` or `POST` request.

 The configuration section `webhook` is used for customizing the webhook request.
 In general, there are 2 fields used for the webhook request: